awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

 }
 ```

-For Amazon ECS tasks hosted on Amazon EC2 instances, you can use the optional `host` parameter and a `sourcePath` when specifying the task volume details, which when specified ties the bind mount to the lifecycle of the task rather than the container\.
+For Amazon ECS tasks that are hosted on Amazon EC2 instances, you can use the optional `host` parameter and a `sourcePath` when specifying the task volume details\.
+When it's specified, it ties the bind mount to the lifecycle of the task rather than the container\.

 ```
 "volumes" : [